storybookjs/react-native/CONTRIBUTING.md

 The options for running tests can be selected from the cli or be passed to `yarn test` with specific parameters.
 Available modes include `--watch`, `--coverage`, and `--runInBand`, which will respectively run tests in watch mode, output code coverage, and run selected test suites serially in the current process.

-_Note that in order to run the tests fro ReactNative, you must have bootstrapped with ReactNative enabled.
-You can do this with the `yarn bootstrap --reactnative` command_

 You can also pick suites from CLI.
-Suites availabe are listed below.
+Suites available are listed below.

 ##### Core & React & Vue Tests